Colorado man arrested after racist, homophobic rant in California In-N-Out goes viral on TikTok

 According to the San Ramon Police Department, it was the viral nature of the video that helped police identify both the victims and the suspect.

-After seeing the TikTok, which had nearly ten million views as of Monday night, police reached out to Kim and Ha via social media and began a criminal investigation.
+After seeing the TikTok, which had nearly 10 million views as of Monday night, police reached out to Kim and Ha via social media and began a criminal investigation.

 "Through the help of social media, we were contacted by one of the individuals in this video," wrote San Ramon Police Chief Denton Carlson on Twitter.